 Peregrine will provide a timely review to ensure accuracy of the developed information.

-Assign keywords to further enhance web recognition of Peregrine project information.
+Assign keywords and tags to further enhance web recognition of Peregrine project information.

 Make each project addressable so that links elsewhere in the website can directly take the visitor to the specific project description.
 For example, when the website visitor clicks on a featured project on the home page, they will be taken to the specific project in the gallery of projects.

-Each project in the project gallery will have cross references to:
+Each project in the project gallery will have cross references to and from:

 Press releases (if applicable).